mebusy/notes/dev_notes/note_18.06.md

 1. they are independent
 2. they span the space.

 Dimension of a space is the number of space basis.

-Subspace also have basis.
+**Subspace also have basis**.

 rank(A) = #pivot columns = dimension of C(A) (PS.
 NOT the dimension of matrix) .